aamontoya89/project_634_dance/README.md

 think of geometrical, linear and non linear thingies

-todo:
-* start sketching the intro, one minute
-* we need someone for documentation, video and sound
 * research the available projectors onsite and at nyu itp
 * take measurements onsite
-* go with yuli to test projectors when she gets back